Jed and First Jed are popular with lots of different user groups

 The jobs in Jed are banded into the following qualification levels:

 - No-exams level.
-No school exam passes.
+No school or college exam passes.

 - Foundation level.
 Some exams, but fewer than 5 GCSEs at grade 4 or C or better, or equivalent.